 What to do now

-Start by reflecting on your goals.
+First, start by reflecting on your goals.

-What outcomes are you looking for?
+That is, what outcomes are you looking for?

 Are you looking for strength, for size, or just to feel better?